If you need assistance completing an add/drop form go here.

 General Advising Notes

-- Students on older catalogs are strongly encouraged to speak with a major advisor to see if the 2013/15 catalog would be better suited for them.
-The General Education reductions in the 2013/15 catalog can lower the number of classes needed to graduate for some students.
+- Students on older catalogs are strongly encouraged to speak with a major advisor to see if switching to a newer catalog would be beneficial.

 - If you need to take the Calculus Readiness Exam, see the Math Department on the 2nd floor of Sci III for the schedule.